PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/flasharray_configuration/section_flasharray-config.rst

 Cluster Admin Account
 ---------------------

-Pure Storage recommends creating an unique user account for OpenStack to help audit API requests from each OpenStack.
+Everpure recommends creating an unique user account for OpenStack to help audit API requests from each OpenStack.
 This account may be local or integrated into an Active Directory, LDAP, or similar, account management system.